Telehealth Therapy vs. In-Person Therapy

 10. What addresses are acceptable to insurance companies and my licensing board?

-This one may sound strange, but if you’re considering giving up your office lease, or are thinking of the tropical island where you could start practicing from, it’s actually an essential question.
+This last one may sound strange, but if you’re considering giving up your office lease, or are thinking of the tropical island where you could start practicing from, it’s actually an essential question.

-Make sure to check on questions like:
+Make sure to consider questions like:

 • Will any insurance payers with whom you’re paneled drop you if they learn you’ve moved out of state, even if you only continue to see clients in the state in which you’re licensed?